 There are many, many more buzzwords, but these are the ones most commonly associated with zero-waste.

 Tips On How To Start Your Zero Waste Lifestyle

 1. Find Your Reason Why

 Starting your zero waste journey does not mean immediately changing everything that you are doing today.
-It should be a gradual change and hopefully, you can bring your family and friends along to.
+It should be a gradual change, and hopefully, you can bring your family and friends along.

 At this point, the very first thing you should do is to write down your why.
 Ask yourself; What is the reason that you are changing to a zero-waste lifestyle?

 This personal reason defines you and will solidify your resolve when things get tough.
-It could be that you care for the environment or that you worry about the future for your kids.
+It could be that you care for the environment or worry about your kids’ future.

-  Whatever the reason you should write it down and reference this whenever times get tough.
-It will give you the motivation and inspiration to get through the hard times and also remind you of the good.
+Whatever the reason, you should write it down and reference this whenever times get tough.
+It will give you the motivation and inspiration to get through the hard times and remind you of the good.

 2. Involve Those Around You